cryostatio/cryostat-legacy/README.md

 ## EVENT TEMPLATES

-JDK Flight Recorder has a concept of "event templates", which are a sort of preset definition of a set of events, and for each a set of options and option values.
+JDK Flight Recorder has event templates, which are preset definition of a set of events, and for each a set of options and option values.
 A given JVM is likely to have some built-in templates ready for use out-of-the-box, but ContainerJFR also hosts its own small catalog of templates within its own local storage.
 This catalog is stored at the path specified by the environment variable `CONTAINER_JFR_TEMPLATE_PATH`.
 Templates can be uploaded to ContainerJFR and then used to create recordings.

 ## ARCHIVING RECORDINGS